Flow-Launcher/Flow.Launcher/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: "⭐ Feature request"
-about: Suggest an idea for this project
+about: Suggest a new idea or a feature enhacement
-title: "⭐ [Describe Your Feature]"
+title: "[Describe Your Feature]"
-labels: ''
+labels: 'enhancement'
 assignees: ''

 ---